aaren/notedown/example.md

 Notedown example
 ----------------

-This is an example of a to play around with.
+This is an example to play around with.
 The markdown source is on [github] and the generated output can be viewed using [nbviewer].

 [github]: https://github.com/aaren/notedown/blob/master/example.md
 [nbviewer]: http://nbviewer.ipython.org/github/aaren/notedown/blob/master/example.ipynb